adamnemecek/cascadia/DEV.md

 # NC vs C
-The difference is how the linear combinations combine
+The difference is how the linear combinations combine.

 # Ring hom

+I guess the the trick is that like you decompose the tree until you read the leaf at which point you

 * free module
     * has a basis/generator